Nikkinoodl/FVM-Demo/README.md

 From here, you can play around with the parameters at will and run new CFD solutions without the need to rebuild the grid each time.
 Extending the execution time will often result in a smoother solution.
-Sometimes will cause the CDF solution will "blow up"--that is, it can become numerically unstable and the CFD run will terminate prematurely.
-You can try re-running with different parameters in that case, although it often indicates that the grid doesn't work for these particular fluid characteristics.
+Sometimes this will cause the CDF solution to "blow up"--that is, it can become numerically unstable and the CFD run will terminate prematurely.
+You can sometimes find a stable solution with different parameters, but it often indicates that the grid doesn't work for these particular fluid characteristics.

 ![CDF-4](https://github.com/user-attachments/assets/d7581d38-887e-45b2-827b-9bbc8e5a2f0b)

-Clicking the U, V and P radio buttons will display different plots without running the code. **U** shows the horizontal velocities, **V**" shows the vertical velocities and **P** shows the pressures in the cavity. **Test** is reserved for debugging purposes and can be used for special plots if you need to modify the code.
+Clicking the **U**, **V** and **P** radio buttons will display different plots without running the code. **U** shows the horizontal velocities, **V**" shows the vertical velocities and **P** shows the pressures in the cavity. **Test** is reserved for debugging purposes and can be used for special plots if you need to modify the code.

 ![CFD-5](https://github.com/user-attachments/assets/fabee2f1-06b0-4274-8feb-5b79cd32a377)